ryangrush/weather-app/README.md

 `node -r esm src/cli.js -n <STACK NAME> -u`

-This command will build web-app/ and upload it to S3.
+This command will rebuild web-app/ and upload it to S3.

 *Destroy*